cypress-io/cypress-documentation/source/guides/tooling/reporters.md

 # Custom reporter

-You need to install any peer dependencies the reporter requires, even if they're bundled with Cypress.
-For example, {% url "mochawesome" https://github.com/adamgruber/mochawesome %} requires `mocha` as a peer dependency.
-You will need to install `mocha` as a dev dependency of your own project for it to work.

 ## Installed locally

 Custom reporters can be loaded through a relative or absolute path.
 These can be specified in your configuration file (`cypress.json` by default) or via the {% url "command line" command-line %}.